-In addition, parents can be cited if they knowingly permit or by insufficient control to allow the minor to be present in any public place or on the premises of any establishment within the City of San Diego during curfew hours.
-The San Diego City Council approved the present version of this ordinance by passing an emergency ordinance on Feb.
-22, 2010 with minor language modifications to the existing ordinance because the California Court of Appeal for the Fourth District had ruled on Feb.
-4, 2010 that the existing ordinance was unconstitutional.
+In addition, parents can be cited if they knowingly permit (or by insufficient control) the minor to be present in any public place or on the premises of any establishment within the City of San Diego during curfew hours.
+The San Diego City Council approved the current version of this ordinance by passing an emergency ordinance on Feb.
+22, 2010, with minor language modifications to the existing ordinance because the California Court of Appeal for the Fourth District had ruled on Feb.
+4, 2010, that the existing ordinance was unconstitutional.

 Parents should be aware that the curfew hours vary by jurisdiction in the County of San Diego.
 For example, in the cities of Del Mar, Solana Beach, Poway, Escondido, Chula Vista and Coronado they are from 11 p.m. to 5 a.m.
 Parents should check the curfew hours for any jurisdiction in which their children might drive at night.